heyMP/phys010/what_are_atoms.md

 <iframe src="https://h5p.org/h5p/embed/74947" width="1090" height="377" frameborder="0" allowfullscreen="allowfullscreen"></iframe><script src="https://h5p.org/sites/all/modules/h5p/library/js/h5p-resizer.js" charset="UTF-8"></script>

+this stuff

 Richard Feynman, a well known physicist of the 20th century once said that if some cataclysm was to destroy all scientific knowledge, the statement that carries the most information in the least words that we would want send to the next generation might be.

 > "All things are made of atoms--little particles that move around in perpetual motion, attracting each other when they are a little distance apart, but repelling upon being squeezed into one another”

 The idea of atoms goes back to the greek (Democratus).
 It took a really long time before the atomic theory was accepted.
 Now we are able to move and see single atoms at a time.

 ## What Are Atoms?